-Bunge takes a proactive and risk-based approach to engaging with its suppliers and monitoring for potential gaps in human rights governance, which can include targeted assurance.
-For example, our multi-pronged approach in relation to palm oil value chain includes seeking supplier's enrollment onto our policies, exercising due diligence of suppliers at the point of on-boarding, following up on grievances and collaborating at the sector and government level.
-More information about Bunge's Palm Oil Sourcing Policy can be found at: Palm Sourcing
+Throughout our global operations, including for the Covered Entities detailed in this report, Bunge takes a proactive and risk-based approach to engaging with its suppliers and monitoring for potential gaps in human rights governance, which can include targeted assurance.
+Our Bunge Supplier Code of Conduct has been developed to safeguard that we are doing business with suppliers that share Bunge's core values.

-Policy
+For example, our multi-pronged approach in relation to palm oil value chain includes seeking supplier's enrollment onto our policies, exercising due diligence of suppliers at the point of onboarding, following up on grievances and collaborating at the sector and government level.
+More information about Bunge's Global Palm Oil Sourcing Policy can be found at: Bunge Sustainable Palm Oil Sourcing Policy.

 The sustainable sourcing of our products is the cornerstone of our commitment to responsible supply chains.
 Among other methods, we use annual certification and verification to help validate the sustainability of our products and processes.
-This approach evaluates both the environmental and socioeconomic impacts of our work, with particular emphasis in regions where we have identified increased sustainability risks.
+This approach evaluates both the environmental and socioeconomic impacts of our operations, with particular emphasis in regions where we have identified increased sustainability risks.
+Such actions support the risk-based approach we apply to prioritize our subsequent actions, as further described later in this report.